microsoft/vscode-docs/release-notes/latest.md

 * actions in views and sections
 * actions for items in the tree

-This is just the beginning of your journey to become more keyboard accessible, expect more areas to follow in the future!
+This is just the beginning of our journey to become more keyboard accessible, expect more areas to follow in the future!

 ## Extension API Consumption

-When you write an extension for VS Code your are developing it against a set of APIs that we define through a file called `vscode.d.ts`.
+When you write an extension for VS Code you are developing it against a set of APIs that we define through a file called `vscode.d.ts`.
 You can see this file in our repository [here](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.d.ts).
 This file is picked up from our TypeScript and JavaScript language service to provide you with nice validation and intellisense while you develop on your extension.